Primary

 Pull your elbows down and back toward your hips, not just down.
 The underhand grip naturally wants to curl—fight that by leading with your elbows and letting your hands follow.

-Want Reverse-Grip Lat Pulldown in your program?
+See where Reverse-Grip Lat Pulldown fits in your weekly plan

 Sit at lat pulldown machine.